Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pickadook, Shutterstock

-When to Call Your Vet
+When to Call a Vet

-If you know your dog has eaten a substantial amount of cinnamon, don’t hesitate to call your vet.
+If you know your dog has eaten a substantial amount of cinnamon, don’t hesitate to call a vet.
 It could require veterinary attention.
 At the very least, it might cause nausea, diarrhea, or vomiting, which can be challenging to deal with, too.
 It’s always best to seek out advice from a professional.

 If you need urgent veterinary advice, consult a vet online.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 So, Can Dogs Eat Cinnamon?